sekimotohiroki/APRISRC/README.md

 * Build on BridgePoint (Ctrl+B or Project menu -> Build all)

 4. Run in terminal

+* Before executing gnc, run simulator.sh, sitl.sh, and apm accroding to README.md of the container.
 ```
 rosrun gnc ctrl
 ```